 Essays, texts and images

-The Series of Disappearances deals with the relocations of knowledge and libraries at different levels by following the traces of private libraries of intellectuals, writers, publishers and individuals and the traces of book-archives of collectors and institutions.
-It observes as well the phenomena of public and street-libraries in East Mediterranean and North Africa.
-The term disappearance is being understood not only in the sense of vanishing of books or libraries, but also the disappearance as a process of transformation and thereby as a way or strategy for a new appearance.
-Hereby, the disappearance became an act that motivates us to research in its reasons, forms and the new relations that came out of it.
-So to say, how a publication appears in new forms and contexts and which significance does this process have in the present.
+The Series of Disappearances deals with the relocations of knowledge and libraries at different levels by following the traces of private libraries of intellectuals, writers, publishers and individuals and the traces of the book archives of collectors and institutions.
+It also observes the phenomena of public and street-libraries in the East Mediterranean and North Africa.
+The term disappearance is understood, not only in the sense of vanishing of books or libraries, but also of disappearance as a process of transformation and therefore as a mode or strategy for a new appearance.
+Hence, the disappearance became an act that motivates us to research its reasons, forms and the new relations that came out of it.
+In other words, how a publication appears in new forms and contexts and what significance does this process have in the present.